 Anthony J. MacKay Student Paper Contest

-The 2025 contest will take place at the CRPA Conference in Hamilton, Ontario during the week of May 26-30
+The 2025 contest took place at the CRPA Conference in Hamilton, Ontario during the week of May 26-30.
+See the winner below!

 Each year the Student and Young Professionals Committee organizes a student paper contest in conjunction with the CRPA Annual Conference.
 Three finalists will be selected and given the opportunity to present their work in person at the annual conference.
 Full conference registration (including banquet) and three nights hotel accommodation will be provided for all three finalists.
 The winner will be awarded the Anthony J. MacKay trophy, to be presented at the Annual Banquet during the Conference, have their paper published in the CRPA Bulletin and receive a $250 cash prize.